OmniGuide

 Series B in 2011

-TeraDiode, Inc. designs, develops, and manufactures direct-diode lasers.
-Its products are applied in materials processing, gauge thickness metal cutting, and penetration welding and remote welding; and defense applications, including infrared countermeasures, target designators, and directed energy weapons.
-The company's direct-diode lasers offer high spectral and spatial brightness for pumping fiber lasers, diode-pumped solid state lasers, and diode-pumped alkali lasers.
-TeraDiode, Inc. was founded in 2009 and is based in Littleton, Massachusetts.
+TeraDiode, Inc. is a company that specializes in the design, development, manufacture, and sale of direct-diode laser technology.
+Its products are utilized in various sectors, including materials processing, gauge thickness metal cutting, and both penetration and remote welding.
+Additionally, TeraDiode’s technology serves defense applications, which encompass infrared countermeasures, target designators, and directed energy weapons.
+The company's direct-diode lasers are characterized by their high spectral and spatial brightness, making them suitable for pumping fiber lasers as well as diode-pumped solid state and alkali lasers.
+Founded in 2008, TeraDiode is headquartered in Wilmington, Massachusetts, and operates as a subsidiary of Panasonic Corporation.

 Solyndra